factories act 1948

 • Engages in some form of manufacturing (any process that changes raw materials into finished products)

-• Uses power (electricity, machinery, etc.) for this manufacturing process, either currently or habitually.
+• Power (electricity, machinery, etc.) is used for this manufacturing process, either currently or habitually.

 2. Non-Power-Assisted Manufacturing with Higher Workforce: